Opulinks-Tech/OPL1000A2-Door-Sensor-Ali-Cloud/readme.md

 # Introduction
-This reference shows a "door sensor" application that connectted to Ali cloud It supports below features:
+This reference shows a "door sensor" application that connected to Ali cloud It supports below features:

 - BLE configure WIFI network
 - Establish MQTT connection between OPL1000-A2 device and Ali cloud